-Beam designs include simple lintel specification to major cantilevering steel structures.
+Beam designs include simple lintel specifications to major cantilevering steel structures.
 We offer a 24hr guaranteed turnaround for straightforward designs while major structural designs can take considerably longer.

 To calculate the size of a beam we need the span (or width) of the opening and the width of the wall.
 We also need to know the loads on a beam which consist of: